-Updated Sept.
-2019.
+Updated November 2019.
 This post shares everything you need to know about how to choose the best cycling balaclava for the winter of 2019 to 2020, and compares 7 of the very best balaclavas.
 A disproportionate amount of heat is lost from the head, so if you have a good windproof cycling balaclava, you will be much more comfortable when cycling in cold weather.
 But how can you decide which is the best balaclava for you?
 Well, here for your convenience, and to save you research time, we have a chart comparing 7 of the best cycling balaclavas.
 Then, we have more details about each of these 7 balaclavas.
 Finally, we present a lot of information about the most important factors to consider when you choose a balaclava.
 I originally did this research because Maggie (my wife, Mrs. Average Joe Cyclist) requested a cycling balaclava for Christmas.
 I did tons of research to try and find the very best for her, and this post is the result of that quest!

 Chart Comparing 7 of the Best Cycling Balaclavas